 In November 2018, the FASB issued ASU 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction Between Topic 808 and Topic 606.
 ASU 2018-18 provides guidance on how to assess whether certain transactions between collaborative arrangement participants should be accounted for within the revenue recognition standard.
-The standard also provides more comparability in the presentation of revenue for certain transactions between collaborative arrangement participants between collaborative arrangement participants.
+The standard also provides more comparability in the presentation of revenue for certain transactions between collaborative arrangement participants.
 The standard is to be applied retrospectively to the date of the initial application of Topic 606 which also requires recognition of the cumulative effect of applying the amendments as an adjustment to the opening balance of retained earnings of the later or the earliest annual period presented and the annual period inclusive of the initial application of Topic 606.
-We adopted the standard in the first quarter of 2020.
-The adoption will adjust certain annual disclosures but had no impact on our unaudited condensed consolidated financial statements and related disclosures.
+We adopted the standard in the first quarter of 2020 and the adoption had no impact on our unaudited condensed consolidated financial statements and related disclosures.